Get Cash Today

 Let's say you have that same annuity we mentioned before.
 You sell two years of payments (24 months valued at $833 a month) and then sell three more years of payments (36 months at $833 a month) a few years later.
 Even though you're selling about $20,000 total in payments, this can be a tougher sell.
 Depending on condition we might not want to buy two years of payments because the mandatory fees that come with the sale increase the interest rate.
 To help you get the cash you need, we could buy part of your monthly payments for 10 years - enough to get you to the $20,000 mark you want.

 Selling a Future Lump-Sum Payment

-How about selling one lump-sum payment of $50,000 that is due in five years.
+How about selling one lump-sum payment of $50,000 that is due in five years?
 This one is a little tricky.
-Your offer will be between $22,000 and $32,000.
+We will offer between $22,000 and $32,000.
 That puts the current value of the annuity between 44 percent and 64 percent.
 It's important to note that it is dependent on market conditions, particularly interest rates and market demand for secondary transfers.